HelibertoArias/MuvidsHotel/README.md

-   - After a seconds you should the test result all passed.
+   - After a seconds you should see all test pass.

    <br />
    <img src="images/postman-after-runs-collection.jpg" alt="Logo" width="900" >